Distance: 44.7 miles

 A rather uninspired photograph of a moderately inspiring lake

 Del Valle is an outstanding and scenic trail run.
 It's a bit of a drive to get there, but a trail wraps around the north side of the lake for at least seven miles.
-Out and back, that's more than enough for a healthy long run, and there were quite a few people out for just that.
+Out and back, that's more than enough for a nice, quiet long run.

 A trail winds through the hills near Lake Del Valle